cosmos/sdk-tutorials/academy/4-my-own-chain/events.md

 * Inform/alert the players of the game.
 * Make it easy for the players to find the relevant game.

-So define some new keys in `x/checkers/types/keys.go`:
+So, define some new keys in `x/checkers/types/keys.go`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/792d879/x/checkers/types/keys.go#L34-L38]
 const (